mabrek/mabrek.github.io/_posts/2016-01-16-kaggle-forecasting.md

 ![store forecast with error]({{ site.url }}/img/kaggle-forecasting.png)

-I tried [`forecast::tbats`](http://www.inside-r.org/packages/cran/forecast/docs/tbats) (separate models per each store) but results were quite bad.
-Influence of non-seasonal factors was big but [tbats can't](http://robjhyndman.com/hyndsight/tbats-with-regressors/) [use regressors] (http://robjhyndman.com/hyndsight/dailydata/).
-[ARIMA](http://www.inside-r.org/packages/cran/forecast/docs/auto.arima) model can use regressors but for long-term forecasts it decays to [constant or linear trend](https://www.otexts.org/fpp/8/5).
+Initially I tried [`forecast::tbats`](http://www.inside-r.org/packages/cran/forecast/docs/tbats) (a separate model for each store) but the results were quite bad.
+The influence of non-seasonal factors was big but [tbats can't](http://robjhyndman.com/hyndsight/tbats-with-regressors/) [use external regressors](http://robjhyndman.com/hyndsight/dailydata/).
+Next I considered using [ARIMA](http://www.inside-r.org/packages/cran/forecast/docs/auto.arima), as it can use regressors, but for long-term forecasts it decays to [constant or linear trends](https://www.otexts.org/fpp/8/5).
 So I continued to evaluate different kinds of linear models.
-As more and more feature were added simple linear model started to get worse so I switched to [glmnet](http://www.inside-r.org/packages/cran/glmnet/docs/glmnet) which is able to select subset of features.
+As more and more features were added, the simple linear model started to get worse so I switched to [glmnet](http://www.inside-r.org/packages/cran/glmnet/docs/glmnet) which is able to select subsets of features.

-There is some similarity between `Sales` and count data so I tried Poisson regression as suggested in [Generalised Linear Models in R](http://www.magesblog.com/2015/08/generalised-linear-models-in-r.html) but it resulted in larger error in cross-validation than predicting `log(Sales)` using [Gaussian family](https://cran.r-project.org/web/packages/glmnet/vignettes/glmnet_beta.html#lin) of generalized linear model.
+There was some similarity between `Sales` and count data so I tried Poisson regression as suggested in [Generalised Linear Models in R](http://www.magesblog.com/2015/08/generalised-linear-models-in-r.html).
+This, however, resulted in a larger error in cross-validation than predicting `log(Sales)` using [Gaussian family](https://cran.r-project.org/web/packages/glmnet/vignettes/glmnet_beta.html#lin) of generalized linear model.

 [RMSPE evaluation criteria](https://www.kaggle.com/c/rossmann-store-sales/details/evaluation) is asymmetric (see [discussion of MAPE](https://www.otexts.org/fpp/2/5)) and sensitive to outliers.
-Typical range for different models and different stores was between 0.08 and 0.25.
-Single holiday missed by the model with prediction 1000 and actual sales 10 results in RMSPE 99 for that point which makes otherwise good model look really bad on average.
+The typical range for different models and different stores was between 0.08 and 0.25.
+If a model predicted a sales value of 1000 on a specific day (for example) and the actual sales were 10 because there was an unaccounted holiday,  then  RMSPE would be equal to 99 for that day which would  make an otherwise good model look really bad on average.

-Best per store glmnet model scored worse than simple [xgboost](https://github.com/dmlc/xgboost) [published on forum](https://www.kaggle.com/abhilashawasthi/rossmann-store-sales/xgb-rossmann/run/86608).
-Tree based regression models don't extrapolate well because they [give constant predictions outside of train range](https://www.kaggle.com/forums/f/15/kaggle-forum/t/6609/why-does-extrapolating-a-sine-curve-via-a-randomforest-gives-a-straight).
-Number of stores with long-range trend was small and the majority had quite stable sales over time so I decided to give xgboost a try and fed it with the same features as I did for linear model (without [one-hot encoding](https://en.wikipedia.org/wiki/One-hot) for categorical features).
+The best per store glmnet model scored worse than  [xgboost](https://github.com/dmlc/xgboost), [also published on the forum](https://www.kaggle.com/abhilashawasthi/rossmann-store-sales/xgb-rossmann/run/86608).
+Tree based regression models don't extrapolate well because they [predict with constant value anything outside their training ranges](https://www.kaggle.com/forums/f/15/kaggle-forum/t/6609/why-does-extrapolating-a-sine-curve-via-a-randomforest-gives-a-straight).
+The number of stores with long-range trends was small and the majority had quite stable sales over time, so I decided to give xgboost a try and feed it with the same features as I did for linear model (without [one-hot encoding](https://en.wikipedia.org/wiki/One-hot) for categorical features).

 Feature engineering:

  - 5 fourier terms generated by [`forecast::fourier`](http://www.inside-r.org/packages/cran/forecast/docs/fourier) with frequency=365;
- - `Days` and `log(Days)` since beginning of train set to capture trends (exponential and linear because `log(Sales)` is predicted);
+ - `Days` and `log(Days)` since the beginning of the training set to capture trends (exponential and linear because `log(Sales)` is predicted);
- - exponential and linear growth before / decay after events like starting promo, state holidays of different length (similar to [foregen](https://github.com/republicwireless-open/foregen) which I discovered later);
+ - exponential and linear growth before events or decay after events such as starting `Promo` or state holidays (similar to [foregen](https://github.com/republicwireless-open/foregen) which I discovered later);
- - binary features of different length which took value 1 several days before/after events like start/end of `Promo`, `Promo2`, `StateHoliday`, refurbishments;
+ - binary features which took value 1 for several days before or after events including the start and end of `Promo`, `Promo2`, `StateHoliday`, and refurbishments;
  - binary features like `ClosesTomorrow`, `WasClosedYesterday`, `WasClosedOnSunday`;
- - day of week, day of month, month number, year as categorical for xbgoost and n-1 binary features for glmnet (described at https://www.otexts.org/fpp/5/2 ).
+ - day of week, day of month, month number, year as categorical features for xbgoost and n-1 binary features for glmnet (described at https://www.otexts.org/fpp/5/2 ).

-For some stores with large error in cross-validation I dropped data before manually selected (by staring at `Sales` time series graphs) changepoints.
+For some stores with large error in cross-validation I dropped data before manually selected (by examining `Sales` time series graphs) changepoints.

-Training set contained more stores that were present in the test set.
-I dropped those extra stores from the train set for xgboost.
+The training set contained more stores than were present in the test set.
+I dropped those extra stores from the training set for xgboost.

-Dropped outliers in train set for glmnet.
-Outliers selected by `> 2.5 * median absolute residual` from `lm` trained on small set of features per store.
+I dropped outliers from the training set for glmnet.
+Outliers were selected by `> 2.5 * median absolute residual` from `lm` trained on a small set of features per store.

 Initially I used 10 cross-validation folds with 6 weeks length cut from the end of train set with 2 weeks step (~4.5 months total) but then found that closest to 2014 folds produce large errors for stores with missing in 2014 data.
 Then switched to 15 folds with 3 days step to not get too close to 2014 which improved predictions for those stores.